Simply Business homepage

 • Had to repeat information to multiple agents?

 It’s frustrating, isn’t it?
-Make sure your customer service experience is fast, convenient, and helpful.
+Make sure your small business customer service is fast, convenient, and helpful.
 Try to solve problems quickly, explain what happened, and limit the time a person is on hold.
-If you can’t solve the issue right away, call back with a solution.
-Then keep your promise—call back!
+If you can’t solve the issue immediately, offer to call back with a solution.
+Then keep your promise — call back!

 This customer service tip might feel a little out of left field, but bear with me here.

-Whether you offer your customers a product or service, you should aim to come across as a professional, reliable, and trustworthy business owner who prioritizes keeping them safe.
-And while you can certainly tell your clients how dependable you are, the truth is that showing you take their peace of mind seriously is more powerful.
+Whether you offer your customers a product or service, strive to be a professional and trustworthy business owner who prioritizes keeping them safe.
+While you can certainly tell your customers how dependable you are; however, showing them you take their peace of mind seriously is one of the best customer service tips we can offer you.

 Business insurance is one of those trust cues that lets customers know that you take your business (and their peace of mind) seriously.
 After all, when you run a small business, anything can happen.
 It’s important to carry business insurance to help pay for accidents, damage, or stolen property.

-This way, you can make repairs and fix issues without going bankrupt or disrupting your service.
+This way, you can make repairs and fix issues without disrupting your service or going bankrupt.

-Plus, if any of your customers get injured or suffer financially as a result of a mistake you made, your business insurance policy can cover some or all of those costs.
+Plus, if any of your customers get injured or suffer financially as a result of professional negligence, your business insurance policy could help cover some or all of those costs depending on your policy limits.

-It’s easy to see why business insurance is one of the most powerful trust cues available to small business owners!
+It’s easy to see why having choice insurance is one of the most powerful trust cues available to a small business owner!

-Depending on your industry, you might want to get:
+Depending on your industry, you might want to have:

-• Commercial general liability insurance: This covers costs associated from third-party accidents, property damage, and injuries.
-For example, if you accidentally damaged a customer’s couch while repainting their living room, your general liability insurance could potentially cover the costs of replacing that couch.
+• Commercial general liability insurance: This covers costs associated with third-party accidents, third-party property damage, and advertising injuries.
+For example, if you accidentally damage a customer’s couch while repainting their living room, your general liability insurance could potentially cover the costs of replacing the couch.

-• Professional liability insurance: This coverage protects you if you make a mistake on a client’s project that ends up causing them damage.
-Professional liability insurance may cover some or all of the costs associated with that damage, as well as the cost of a lawyer to defend you if the claim goes to court.
+• Professional liability insurance: This coverage protects you in situations that may involve professional negligence.
+If you make a mistake on a client’s project that ends up causing them damage, professional liability insurance may cover some or all of the costs associated with the damage, as well as the cost of a lawyer to defend you if the claim goes to court, depending on your policy terms and limits.

-Solid business insurance will cover you when the unexpected happens—and help you get back on your feet fast.
+Startup business insurance will cover you when the unexpected happens — and help you get back on your feet fast.

 Get Insured in Under 10 Minutes